-For over 25 years, Dr. Peters held increasingly responsible research and research management positions at MIT including Associate Director for Fuels and Environmental Research in the MIT Energy Laboratory.
-In 2002, MIT appointed Dr. Peters Executive Director (Chief Operating Officer) of a new U.S. Army-funded UARC (University Affiliated Research Center), the Institute for Soldier Nanotechnologies.
-The ISN is an on-campus mission-oriented MIT special laboratory focused on helping the Army, other U.S. Military Services and industry enable innovative protection, survivability and other mission capabilities for the Soldier and other U.S. Warfighters, their platforms and systems.
-Dual use applications to benefit commercial customers are also of great interest.
-The ISN’s approach is discovery and preliminary maturation of innovative technologies through on-campus research that can include initial prototyping, followed by transitioning promising outcomes of that research to ISN partners, i.e. the Army, other U.S. Military Services and industrial companies.
-Dr. Peters is a member of the senior leadership team responsible for ISN tactical and strategic planning; engaging new faculty; nucleation, scientific and programmatic integration, and marketing of new research initiatives; technology transfer; and external partnering.
+For over 25 years, Dr. Peters held research and research management positions at MIT including Associate Director for Fuels and Environmental Research in the MIT Energy Laboratory.
+In 2002, MIT appointed Dr. Peters Executive Director (Chief Operating Officer) of a new, U.S. Army-funded UARC (University Affiliated Research Center), the Institute for Soldier Nanotechnologies.
+Reporting to the MIT Vice President for Research, the ISN is an on-campus, MIT special laboratory focused on working with the Army, other U.S. Military Services and industry to enable innovative protection, survivability and other capabilities for the Soldier and other U.S. Warfighters, their platforms, and systems through fundamental S&T research and transitioning.

-- Science and technology discovery, innovation and transitioning to continuously and affordably modernize U.S. defense capabilities; see Joannopoulos and Peters, “Defense Technology”, in M.A.
+- The importance of S&T basic research to U.S. defense modernization; see Joannopoulos and Peters, “Defense Technology”, in M.A.
 Kastner et al., The Future Postponed Why Declining Investment in Basic Research Threatens a U.S. Innovation Deficit, A Report by the MIT Committee to Evaluate the Innovation Deficit, (2015).

 - Sustainable energy for commercial and U.S. defense applications; see Tester, Drake, Driscoll, Golay, Peters, Sustainable Energy Choosing Among Options, 870 pages, MIT Press, Cambridge, MA (2005); Second Edition, 1049 pages, (2012);

-- Noise and length scale (micro, nano) effects on chemical, physical and stability phenomena in dynamic systems, e.g. latent heat transmission and water vapor diffusion across porous barriers; see Traum et al., J. Heat Transfer, 130, 042403-1 to 042403-11, (2008); Nanoscale and Microscale Thermophysical Engineering, 15, 123-131, (2011);
+- Noise and length scale (micro, nano) effects on chemical, physical and stability phenomena in dynamic systems, e.g. latent heat transmission and water vapor transport across porous barriers; see Traum et al., J. Heat Transfer, 130, 042403-1 to 042403-11, (2008); Nanoscale and Microscale Thermophysical Engineering, 15, 123-131, (2011);